The Team

 Etienne A. Gratton (2019-2021) was a BCL/JD student at the Faculty of Law and a research assistant to Professor Johanne Poirier.
 He holds an MA in History from Queen’s University, where he worked on the interactions of social and legal norms in the context of the patrician family in late nineteenth-century Québec.
 Involved with his community, he has served in different positions in student, municipal and federal politics.
 He is also an organizer and board member of the Jeune Conseil de Montréal, a non-partisan organisation educating young Montrealers to politics and public debate.

 Catherine Laperrière (2020-2021) was a BCL/JD student at the Faculty of Law, and the coordinator of the Peter MacKell Chair in Federalism.
 Her interest for communities of all kinds guided her involvement at various levels: at the Faculty, notably in the Official Languages Committee; in the university, within the Judicial Board of the Student Association; and in the broader community, with the Mobile Legal Clinic, which she coordinated in 2020-2021.
 She completed a student clerkship, and acted as a group assistant for Professor Poirier's Constitutional Law class.
 Catherine organized the third edition of the Baxter Family Competition on Federalism, a writing competition associated with the Chair.
-After her studies, Catherine will article at the Department of Justice of Canada before clerking at the Federal Court of Appeal.
+After completing her law degree, Catherine worked as a law clerk at the Federal Court of Appeal before joining the litigation department at the Department of Justice Canada.

-Jessica Michelin (2020) was a BCL/JD candidate at the Faculty of Law.
-Previously, she obtained a BA in Honours Psychology from McGill, where she also played for the varsity rugby team.
-During her legal studies, Jessica has completed a student clerkship, acted as a tutorial leader for the first-year Legal Methodology course and served as an editor for the McGill Journal of Law and Health.
-During the summer of 2019, Jessica interned at Human Rights Watch as part of the McGill Centre for Human Rights and Legal Pluralism’s International Human Rights Internship Program, where she worked on numerous comparative law projects.
-After finishing her law degree, Jessica began working as a clerk at the Québec Court of Appeal.
+Jessica Michelin (2020) completed her BCL/JD at McGill University's Faculty of Law.
+She holds a BA in psychology from McGill University, where she was also a member of the rugby team.
+During her law studies, Jessica completed an internship at the Court of Appeal, was a teaching assistant for the legal methodology course, and was an editor for the McGill Journal of Health Law.
+She also completed an internship at Human Rights Watch as part of the human rights internship program at McGill's Centre for Human Rights and Legal Pluralism, where she worked on various comparative law projects.
+After completing her law degree, Jessica worked as a research lawyer for two years at the Quebec Court of Appeal.
+She then served as a law clerk to the Honorable Justice Mahmud Jamal at the Supreme Court of Canada.
+Jessica currently works as a litigation lawyer in private practice at IMK.

 Marie-Hélène Lyonnais (2017-2019) completed her BCL/JD at McGill’s Faculty of Law, as a Loran Scholar.
 She was a research assistant for the Peter MacKell Chair in Federalism, coordinated the second edition of the Baxter Family Competition on Federalism, and was a teaching assistant to Professor Poirier’s Constitutional Law class.
 Marie-Hélène spent a summer at the Canadian Civil Liberties Association, where she worked on several submissions to the Supreme Court of Canada on constitutional matters.
 She represented McGill at the Laskin Moot Court Competition in constitutional and administrative law.
 Outside of school, Marie-Hélène volunteered at the Mobile Legal Clinic and worked on a consultative committee for the Chief Electoral Officer of Quebec.
 After her studies, Marie-Hélène will serve as a Law Clerk to Justice Kasirer at the Supreme Court of Canada and will work at the law firm IMK.